IT Due Diligence: Avoid Common Pitfalls + The Ultimate Checklist

 Compliance and Governance Assessment

-All these elements work together to ensure complete compliance coverage while protecting valuable technological assets.
-Additionally, a technology due diligence checklist is essential during business transactions to evaluate a company’s technological assets and minimize risks.
+All these parts have to work together to ensure full compliance and protect valuable tech assets.
+And don’t forget – a technology due diligence checklist is a must-have for transactions to evaluate tech assets and mitigate risk.

-Modern IT due diligence must assess how varying international requirements affect technology infrastructure and deal value.
-From the European Union’s GDPR to Asia-Pacific’s data sovereignty laws, regional differences fundamentally impact technology architecture decisions.
+Modern IT due diligence must also contend with wildly different international requirements that affect tech infrastructure and the value of a deal.
+From Europe’s GDPR to Asia’s data sovereignty laws, regional requirements can directly influence technology architecture decisions.

 RegionKey RegulationsTechnical RequirementsDeal Impact